marcua/ayb/README.md

 # `ayb`
 `ayb` makes it easy to create databases, share them with collaborators, and query them from a web application or the command line.

-With `ayb`, all your base can finally belong to you.
+With `ayb`, all your (data)base can finally belong to you.
 Move SQL for great justice.

 [![Build status](https://github.com/marcua/ayb/actions/workflows/tests.yml/badge.svg)](https://github.com/marcua/ayb/actions/workflows/tests.yml)